AfriyiePhilipAtta/Cloud-Resilient-Crop-Yield-Prediction/README.md

-# 🌾 AI and Remote Sensing for Cloud-Resilient-Crop-Yield-Prediction
+# 🌾 AI and Remote Sensing for Cloud-Resilient Crop Yield Prediction

 ## 🌍 Overview